opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

         "_id": "s4LLdZABHToP7ahNFqmx",
         "_score": 0.41946858,
         "_source": {
-          "passage_text": "Carson City is the capital city of the American state of Nevada.", "title": "title1"
+          "passage_text": "Carson City is the capital city of the American state of Nevada."
         }
       },
       {